Samsung Electronics downbeat on third quarter prospects as profits slide

 Profit for the mobile division fell to 4.42 trillion won from 6.28 trillion won a year ago, also the lowest in two years.

 Samsung warned that business conditions for the second half would remain challenging, deepening investor concerns about its prospects.
-Samsung shares were down 3.8 percent as of 0432 GMT, underperforming the wider market's 0.5 percent decline.
+Samsung shares were down 3.8 percent as of 0532 London time, underperforming the wider market's .KS11 0.5 percent decline.

 "There needed to be a positive guidance for third-quarter results but it looks like the company is saying the outlook isn't too bright aside from its semiconductor business," said IBK Asset Management fund manager Kim Hyun-su, adding that he would hold off on buying more Samsung shares until there was a clear turnaround.